stephabauva/full_stack_python_javascript/README.md

 add the path('join-room', JoinRoom.as_view()) to api/urls
 in RoomJoinRoom, add the fetch request in the roomButtonPressed method and add it to the onClick key

-Styling the homepage and redirecting the user to his room (vid 9) The idea: When we go to the homepage , we need to call the endpoint to check if the user is already in a room.
+Styling the homepage and redirecting the user to his room (v9) The idea: When we go to the homepage , we need to call the endpoint to check if the user is already in a room.
 Note: we add a async to the componentDidMount method so that the rest of the application does not wait for the method to finish/backend response (to check if the user is already in a room and so get redirected to it)
 Note: React's LifeCycle Methods like componentDidMount are things you can hook into to alter the behavior of a component. componentDidMount() is a hook that gets invoked right after a React component has been mounted aka after the first render() lifecycle.